-- B. Board: The Board of the School District. - C. Certification: The process by which an applicant is determined to be a bona fide Small Business. - D. Construction and Construction Administrative Services: Construction services in the form of hard bid contractors, negotiated contracts, construction managers, design-build, and similar construction project delivery methods. - E. Construction Professional Services: Construction Professional Services to include bid and proposal administration, Owner's Authorized Representative (OAR) or other Services as identified and defined herein.
+- A. Board: The governing body of the School District. - B. Certification: The process by which an applicant is determined to be a bona fide SBE. - C. Construction and Construction Administrative Services: Construction services in the form of hard bid contractors, negotiated Contracts, construction managers, design-bid-build, and similar construction project delivery methods.

-- F. Contract: Any agreement with the School District for construction projects or for the procurement, lease or disposal Goods, or maintenance, installation, or other Services, including Professional Services, but not including leases of real property, employee benefits, taxes, judgments, agreements for travel, dues, pensions, utilities, subscriptions, automobile allowances, debt service requirements, artistic works, or postage. - G. Domicile: The primary place of business for the entity pursuing certification as a Small Business must be within the State of Florida. - H. General Professional Services: Services rendered by an independent contracting individual or firm having experience in a particular industry or subject matter due to specialized education, training, licensure, or skill, of advice, reports, conclusions, recommendations, or other outputs resulting from the time and effort of the service provider, as opposed to the acquisition of specific commodities or of services not requiring any specialized education, licensing, training, or skill. - I. Goods: Any supply, material, equipment, product, article, or thing that is purchased by the School District in the accomplishment of its responsibilities. - J. Gross Profit: Sales revenue minus sales costs. - K. Gross Revenue: The total amount of sales recognized for a reporting period, prior to any deductions. - L. Immediate Family Member: Father, mother, husband, wife, son, daughter, brother, sister, grandfather, grandmother, father-in-law, mother-in-law, sister-in-law, brother-in-law. - M. Net Worth: The sum of the fair market value of the interest owned in all assets by the individual(s) relied upon in determining Small Business status (if an asset is owned jointly as husband and wife, then fifty percent (50%) of the fair market value for that asset shall be counted if only one spouse participates in the firm being reviewed) minus the debt of the individual(s) (if debt is attributable to an asset owned jointly as husband and wife then fifty percent (50%) of the debt shall be counted if only one spouse participates in the firm being reviewed).
-For purposes of establishing Net Worth, the following items shall be excluded: - 1. the equity in the individual's Primary Residence up to \$500,000; and - 2. the equity of the individual in the business seeking Small Business status.
+- D. Construction Professional Services: Professional Services relating to construction, to include bid and proposal administration, architectural and engineering services, Owner's Authorized Representative (OAR), or other similar Professional Services. - E. Contract: Any agreement with the Board for construction projects or for the purchase, lease or disposal of supplies or other Goods, or maintenance, installation or other Services, including Professional Services, but not including leases of real property, space use permits, employee benefits, taxes, judgments, agreements for travel, dues, pensions, utilities, subscriptions, automobile allowances, debt service requirements, artistic works, purchases from governmental entities or postage. - F. Direct Contract: A Request for Proposal, or Invitation to Bid, or other solicitation which is limited exclusively to SBEs. - G. Domicile: The primary place of business for the entity pursuing certification as an SBE. - Н. Goods: Any and all supplies, materials, equipment, products, articles, or property that is purchased by the Board in the accomplishment of its responsibilities. - I. Gross Profit: Sales revenue minus sales costs. - J. Gross Revenue: The total amount of sales recognized for a reporting period. prior to any deductions. - K. Immediate Family Member: Father, mother, husband, wife, son, daughter, brother, sister, grandfather, grandmother, father-in-law, mother-in-law, sister-in-law, or brother-in-law. - L. Net Worth: The sum of the fair market value of the interest owned in all assets by the individual(s) relied upon in determining SBE status (if an asset is owned jointly as husband and wife, then fifty percent (50%) of the fair market value for that asset shall be counted if only one spouse participates in the firm being reviewed) minus the debt of the individual(s) (if debt is attributable to an asset owned jointly as husband and wife then fifty percent (50%) of the debt shall be counted if only one spouse participates in the firm being reviewed).
+For purposes of establishing Net Worth, the following items shall be excluded: - 1. the equity in the individual's Primary Residence up to \$500,000; and - 2. the equity of the individual in the business seeking SBE status.

-- N. Net Worth Limitation: Seven Hundred Fifty Thousand and No/ 100 Dollars (\$750,000.00), except if the construction delivery method for a construction project is Construction Management ("CM") or Construction Management at Risk ("CM@R") then the Net Worth Limitation shall be One Million Five Hundred Thousand and No/ 100 Dollars (\$1,500,000.00).
-The Net Worth Limitation may be reviewed from time to time as deemed appropriate by the Superintendent and adjusted accordingly. - O. Ownership and Control: Individual owners meeting the Net Worth Limitation set out herein of firms applying for Certification as an SB must own and control at least fifty-one percent (51%) of the applicant firm.
+- M. Net Worth Limitation: Seven Hundred Fifty Thousand and No/100 Dollars (\$750,000.00), except if the construction delivery method for a construction project is Construction Management ("CM") or Construction Management at Risk ("CM@R") then the Net Worth Limitation shall be One Million Five Hundred Thousand and No/100 Dollars (\$1,500,000.00).
+The Net Worth Limitation may be reviewed from time to time as deemed appropriate by the Superintendent and adjusted accordingly. - N. Ownership and Control: Individual owners who do not exceed the Net Worth Limitation must own at least fifty-one percent (51%) of the applicant firm, and they must control and manage the operations of the applicant firm on a daily basis. - O. Professional Services: Services rendered by an independent contracting individual having experience in a particular industry or subject matter due to specialized education, training, licensure, or skill, of advice, reports, conclusions, recommendations, or other outputs resulting from the time and effort of the service provider, as opposed to the acquisition of specific commodities or of services not requiring any specialized education, licensing, training, or skill.